Festivals celebrate Danville, heritage

 “The Heritage Festival has found its home by partnering with the DBA for the Arts and Crafts Festival,” he said.
 “It’s a great match.”

-This year, Wagner will be leading a hike from Danville to Minersville (known today as Mausdale about a mile away from the borough) on Friday, then at 1 p.m.
-Saturday he'll give a presentation on the eel dam — a structure built 6,000 years ago by native Americans that still stands today — before conducting a live musical performance at 3 p.m., then participating in a heritage concert starting at 7 p.m.
+This year, Wagner led a hike from Danville to Minersville (known today as Mausdale about a mile away from the borough) on Friday, then at 1 p.m.
+Saturday he gave a presentation on the eel dam — a structure built 6,000 years ago by native Americans that still stands today — before live musical performances at 3 p.m., including his own participation in a heritage concert later that evening.

+“I am excited for the iron ore mining heritage walk around the Robbins trail (meeting at Hess field at 6:30 p.m.
+Friday),” he said ahead of the event, which ties Danville’s past and present in a way only Wagner can.

-That only scratches the surface of planned events, which include a 5K run, history presentations — including a featured talk on food production and storage Sunday — historic tours, train rides, more live music and fireworks Saturday night.
-And, of course, the 43rd Arts and Crafts Festival will also be going on concurrently on Saturday.
+That only scratched the surface of planned events, which included a 5K run, history presentations — including a featured talk on food production and storage Sunday — historic tours, train rides, more live music and fireworks Saturday night.
+And, of course, it piggy-backed on the 43rd Arts and Crafts Festival that filled the downtown concurrently on Saturday.

 In 2016, a year after the first successful festival, Wagner said Danville is an “amazing town” with an “amazing history.”